-Those visiting the Marche region in Italy will be delighted with a stop in Ascoli Piceno, a town that can trace its founding back to the days before Rome and is a great source of ancient and medieval architecture.
-Surrounded by two national parks the town of 54,000 is located where the Castellano Creek and River Tronto meet.
+Those visiting the Marche region of Italy will be delighted with a stop in Ascoli Piceno, a town that can trace its origins back to the days before Rome and is a great source of ancient and medieval architecture.
+Surrounded by two national parks, this town of 54,000 is located where the Castellano Creek and River Tronto meet.

 GETTING TO ASCOLI PICENO

 Reaching Ascoli Piceno is relatively easy, as it is well connected to other cities in the region by buses and trains.
-Along the Adriatic Coast there is a mainline from San Benedetto del Tronto that serves Ascoli Piceno.
-There are many buses from Rome and other cities in the area that travel to Ascoli Piceno.
-Both the train and bus stations are located outside the historical center of the town.
+Along the Adriatic Coast, there is a mainline from San Benedetto del Tronto that serves Ascoli Piceno.
+There are many buses from Rome and other cities in the area travelling to Ascoli Piceno.
+Both train and bus stations are located outside the historical center of town.

 MOVING AROUND THE TOWN

-Ascoli Piceno is easily navigated on foot as all the town's major sightseeing attractions are located in the fortified historical town center.
-Visitors can enjoy a casual stroll through this picturesque part of town without having to worry much about traffic as most streets in the area are too narrow to allow cars.
+Ascoli Piceno is easily navigated on foot, as all the town's major sightseeing attractions are located in the fortified historical town center.
+Visitors can enjoy a casual stroll through this picturesque area without having to worry much about traffic, as most streets in the area are too narrow to allow cars.

-Other parts of town and the outskirts can be reached by car or the public transportation favored by the locals.
+Other parts of town and the outskirts can be reached by car, or public transportation, the option favored by the locals.

 STAY AND ACCOMODATION

-Diners in Ascoli Piceno will find plenty of dishes typical to the Marche region, such as Olive dell'Ascolana, which is made with olives filled with spices and meat that are then wrapped in bread and fried.
-Some of the best places for trying traditional food in Ascoli Piceno include Trattoria Da Middio, Peperoncino and Lorenz.
+Diners in Ascoli Piceno will find plenty of dishes typical to the Marche region, such as Olive all'Ascolana, which is made with olives filled with spices and meat, then battered, breadcrumbed and fried.
+Some of the best places for trying traditional food in town include Trattoria Da Middio, Peperoncino and Lorenz.